ev0ldave/cookbook-vault-certificate/README.md

                          the certificate and key exist in the file system and if the certificate is still valid.
                          Only when the certificate is invalid (probably because it has expired) will vault_certificate ask Vault for a certificate.
                          Default: false.
+  - `renew_certificate` - If set to true vault-certificate will ask Vault to renew a certificate at the half way point of the certificate's time to live.
+                          Default: false.

 #### Certificate bundles properties